coolbeans201/GreatTechBlogPosts/README.md

 [The Journey of Metadata at PayPal](https://medium.com/paypal-tech/the-journey-of-metadata-at-paypal-c374ac66e2e6) - Bringing data ownership and discoverability to the masses at PayPal

 [Gimel: PayPal’s Analytics Data Processing Platform](https://medium.com/paypal-tech/gimel-paypals-analytics-data-processing-platform-22ec5890f4af) - The coolest part of this blog was realizing Romit now works in a related team at Disney :).
 But this platform is certainly impressive nonetheless.

+### Peloton

+[Modernizing Data Infrastructure at Peloton Using Apache Hudi](https://hudi.apache.org/blog/2025/07/15/modernizing-datainfra-peloton-hudi/) - How Peloton benefitted by migrating to Hudi

 ### Pinterest